vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 even though I'm feeling fine so far I might need to direct more of my energy to fighting the pseudovirus.

+I had only a partial bowel movement in the morning.
+While it's not clear that this was caused by the vaccine, it is rare enough (happens less than once a month) that I think the vaccine may have played a role.
+Rough theory: my body diverted resources from food processing to fighting the pseudovirus.

 When I actually went to run, I did in fact run a little bit but at the lower end of usual; I walked around as much as usual though.